Robert Stinson, Jr., et al.

 By opinion entered on June 20, 2011, and amended order and permanent injunction entered on June 22, 2011, the Court granted the SEC's motion for partial summary judgment, finding that the Defendants violated Sections 5(a), 5(c), and 17(a) of the Securities Act, and Section 10(b) of the Exchange Act, Rule 10b-5.
 On July 1, 2013, the Court entered a revised final judgment against all defendants and relief defendants, ordering the Defendants to pay disgorgement of 14,051,246, and prejudgment interest of $472,726, for a total obligation of $14,523,972.

 The Receiver does not expect any further significant collections and has indicated to the Court his intent to wind down the Receivership Estate.
-By fee petition filed on October 31, 2014, the Receiver has asked the Court to award as fees the net balance of the Estate (approximately $423,000).
-(See Receiver's Final Fee Application and Final Status Report.)
-The SEC has opposed the Receiver's request and has alternatively proposed that the net Estate be divided equally between defrauded investors and the Receiver.
-(See Commission Response and Alternative Proposal and Supplemental Memo.)
-The Receiver has filed a reply seeking, alternatively, payment of one-third of the net Estate to investors through a "tier" vs. pro-rata approach, with the remainder of the net Estate going to the Receiver as fees.
-(See Receiver's Reply.)
-This matter is currently pending before the Court.
-If the Court orders a distribution to investors, the SEC intends to submit to the Court a proposed Order to Show Cause with a proposed Plan, thereby beginning the process by which a final distribution plan can be approved by this Court and funds can be distributed to investors.
-The proposed plan will be posted on this website.
+By fee petition filed on October 31, 2014, the Receiver asked the Court to award as fees the net balance of the Estate (approximately $423,000).
+(See Docket Nos.
+321 and 322, Receiver's Final Fee Application and Final Status Report.)
+Later, the Receiver proposed to the Court payment of (approximately) one-third of the net Estate to investors through a "tier" vs. pro-rata approach, with the remainder of the net Estate going to the Receiver as fees.
+(See Docket No. 330, Receiver's Reply and Letter.)
+The SEC opposed the Receiver's proposals, alternatively proposing that the net Estate be divided equally between defrauded investors and the Receiver.
+(See Docket Nos.
+324, 329, and 331, Commission Response and Alternative Proposal, Supplemental Memo, and Supplement Memorandum Addressing the Receiver's Proposed Methodology.)

 Related Criminal Proceedings